Best Raspberry Mocktails

 Bottom line

-The best raspberry mocktails feel sharp, bright, and a little drier than they look.
+The best raspberry mocktails taste sharp, bright, and a little drier than they look.
 That is usually the difference between a pretty drink and one you actually finish.